hkoba/tkinter-example-app-reloading/README.md

-# GUI Hot Reloading idiom in tkinter
+# Please do not try this for now. ~GUI Hot Reloading idiom in tkinter~

 (Disclaimer: I'm very new to python.
 If you find a better way than this, please tell me!)